My story

 Three years of sleepless nights

 The tool then took shape and became truly functional.
-I started by creating some test sites, including my own.
-There’s still a long way to go, but it’s time; it can really be used.
+I started by creating a few test sites, including my own.
+There was still a long way to go, but it was time; it could really be used.
 I decided to break my contract to return to freelancing full-time.

 The result: a revolution for the web